hoangphan/hoangphan.github.io/content/gallery/climbing/index.md

 categories: [Peace]
 tags: [trekking, careering]
 author: "HP"
-summary: "Why make fulfillment from climbing a mountain different from solving a difficult problem in the company you work for?"
+summary: "What make fulfillment from climbing a mountain different from solving a difficult problem in the company you work for?"
 ---

 Last month, I and my fellows colleagues were in a trekking tour 2 days 1 night to the top of [Tanang Phan Dung](https://vietnamtourism.gov.vn/post/32062).
 Enjoying the rare time with no internet and emails.
 We went through a journey of 35km under rain forest, through multiples hills, mountains and streams.
 It was a difficult but fun and memorable trip for all of us.